kirillplatonov/shopify-hotwire-sample/README.md

 ## Quick start

-To run this app locally, you can clone this repository and do the following.
+To run this sample locally, you can clone this repository and do the following.

+1. Create a new app in your Shopify Partner account unless you already have one.

-1. Connect to Shopify:
+2. Connect to Shopify:

 ```shell
 shopify app connect